downingbots/GPT4o_with_WidowX-Arm/README.md

 After "SUCCESS" or "FAILURE", the robot arm returns to the initial state.

-For the command: "pick up the white spoon and place it to the right of the pot", a sample human result was:
+The command to GPT4o was: "pick up the white spoon and place it to the right of the pot".

+GPT4o can return the following actions that move the robot arm a little bit in the specified
+direction: FORWARD, BACKWARD, UP, DOWN, LEFT, RIGHT, ROTATE_ARM_CLOCKWISE, ROTATE_ARM_COUNTERCLOCKWISE, ROTATE_GRIPPER_CLOCKWISE,  ROTATE_GRIPPER_COUNTERCLOCKWISE,
+GRIPPER_OPEN, GRIPPER_CLOSE,
+DONE

+A sample result using a human in the loop (instead of GPT4o) was:

 <img src="https://github.com/downingbots/GPT4o_with_WidowX-Arm/blob/main/spoon_human.gif" width="120" height="120" />